ukwa/opendata/ukwa.ds.2/cdx/index.md

 In order to enable access to web archives, we use [CDX files](https://archive.org/web/researcher/cdx_file_format.php) to act as indexes so that we can look up which ARC or WARC files contain which URLs and responses.

 The original CDX files were generated for us by the Internet Archive, with one CDX file for each ARC or WARC file.
-This makes it easy for us to manage those files, but it not very convenient for researchers to have to download and deal with over half a million small separate files.
-Therefore, we have processed those CDX files and collected them together into separate CDX files per year of crawling activity.
+This makes it easy for us to manage those files, but it is not very convenient for researchers to have to download and deal with over half a million separate small files.
+Therefore, we have processed those CDX files and aggregated the the data into separate CDX files per year of crawling activity.
 Please note that the individual CDX files are not sorted.

 Schema
 ------

-There are a few variations on the CDX format, but in this case, the CDX lines look like this:
+There are a few variations on the CDX format, but for this dataset, the CDX lines look like this:

 <pre>
 vanguard.ntu.ac.uk/ 19961018104851 http://vanguard.ntu.ac.uk:80/ text/html 200 2TAC6RS2DMTHHFVWCSDHNL6W6RIIOQIV - 34954008 DOTUK-HISTORICAL-1996-2010-GROUP-AA-XABEGS-20110428000000-00000.arc.gz